PurrProof/ethernaut-solved/README.md

 Attack vector:

-- attacker swap self-managed tokens for tokens, registered in the dex
+- attacker swaps self-managed tokens for tokens, registered in the dex

 How to avoid:

-- don't allow to swap not registered tokens
+- don't allow to swap not registered / not trusted tokens

 P.S.
 I made _too honest_ fake tokens ;) The original solution is more brutal — their fake tokens only have the **balanceOf** and **transferFrom** functions, which return just the necessary minimum.